Grants awarded: Developing Excellence in Leadership, Training and Science Initiative

-The programme will be led by Dr Dixon Chibanda from the University of Zimbabwe, who has been awarded £4.2 million to lead the African Mental Health Research Initiative (AMARI).
+The programme will be led by Dr Dixon Chibanda from the University of Zimbabwe, who has been awarded £4.2 million to lead AMARI.
 It will develop a cohort of outstanding mental health researchers in sub-Saharan Africa.

 Dr Chibanda, a clinical psychiatrist, has first-hand experience of leading a community-based intervention programme as he established ‘Friendship Benches’ in 2006.
 The project uses lay health workers trained in low-intensity cognitive behaviour therapy to help individuals cope with the stresses of daily life, as well as common mental disorders such as depression and anxiety.